Last Updated on March 9, 2026 by Maged kamel

 values estimated by the compound interest.

-The FV function requires the interest rate, n per, the number of periods, in our case 3 periods, which we are estimating in a yearly rate.
+The FV function requires the interest rate, n per, the number of periods (in our case, 3 periods), and the rate expressed as a yearly rate.
 It also requires the present value, which is included but with a negative sign.

-This is the Excel sheet used to estimate the compound interest values by using the function FV.
+This is the Excel sheet used to estimate compound interest values using the FV function.

 As we can see, after the one-year value is =D5 which is the principal value, placed at cell D5, open bracket, inside1+, then another bracket (interest several years))